bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 The next example uses two images from an exposure bracket, as explained in the [README](../../README.md) (read it!).

-5. Load `demo/images/2-exposure-1-over-28.exr` as the base image and `demo/images/2-exposure-1-over-10.exr` as the target image.
+5. Load `demo/images/2-exposure-1-over-20.exr` as the base image and `demo/images/2-exposure-1-over-57.exr` as the target image.

-As can be seen in the file names, the base image is a linear image captured in 1/28 seconds, and the target image has a light exposure time of 1/10 seconds, so the target image is 2.8 times brighter than the base image.
+As can be seen in the file names, the base image is a linear image captured in 1/20 seconds, and the target image has a light exposure time of 1/57 seconds, so the base image is 2.85 times brighter than the target image.

 Switch between the base and target images in the _Image Viewer_ and notice the sudden jump in brightness.
 This is bad for optimization, so let's fix it.

-6. In the _IMAGES_ section, set _Base Image Multiplier_ to 2.8.
+6. In the _IMAGES_ section, set _Target Image Multiplier_ to 2.85.

 > [!TIP]
 > Check _flim_ in the _Image Viewer_ to apply a filmic color transform when